Disclaimer | This article may contain affiliate links, this means that at no cost to you, we may receive a small commission for qualifying purchases.

 For those seeking an incredibly lightweight and effective biking experience, you should definitely consider the Schwinn Phocus 1600.
 There is a Women’s variant with slight changes reviewed a bit later as well.
 High profile alloy wheels, dual pivot caliper road boakes and an alloy crank for the widest gear range are highlights – however, the carbon fibre frame steals the show.

-- Schwinn aluminum road frame with Carbon fiber road...
+- Aluminum road frame with carbon fiber road fork...

 A carbon fibre road fork, with a 16 speed derailleur by none other than the veritable Shimano, and an integrated shift/brake lever combo – what else could one need?
 This bike is meant for those looking at hours of trouble-free commuting, hence it skips the disc brakes and instead gives you a more accessible bike on the whole.